dmkaplan2000/knitrdata/README.md

 ## Instructional video

 There is an instructional video screencast demonstrating the use of `knitrdata` in Rstudio.
-It is available on [youtube](https://youtu.be/xX4YRAXYFxE) or by clicking the video insert below.
+It is available on [youtube](https://youtu.be/xX4YRAXYFxE).

-<iframe width="684" height="385" src="https://www.youtube.com/embed/xX4YRAXYFxE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>